-VII (b).
-County Plan
+B. County Plan

-Figure 4 - (Miami-Dade County Community Health Improvement Plan, 2019)
+Miami-Dade County

-"The Community Health Improvement Plan (CHIP) is Miami-Dade County's five-year collaborative plan from 2019-2024 for developing policies and defining actions to target efforts that promote health.
+Community Health Improvement Plan April 2019 - December 2024

-The six strategic health priority areas identified for the CHIP include Health Equity, Access to Care, Chronic Disease, Maternal Child Health, Injury/Safety/Violence, and Communicable Diseases and Emerging Threats."
+Prepared by the Florida Department of Health Office of Community Health and Planning Miamidade.floridahealth.gov "The Community Health Improvement Plan (CHIP) is Miami-Dade County's five-year collaborative plan from 2019-2024 for developing policies and defining actions to target efforts that promote health.
+The six strategic health priority areas identified for the CHIP include Health Equity, Access to Care, Chronic Disease, Maternal Child Health, Injury/Safety/ Violence, and Communicable Diseases and Emerging Threats."

-Prepared by the Florida Department of Health, Office of Community Health and Planning.
-(Miamidade.floridahealth.gov).
+This plan has been prepared by the Florida Department of Health, Office of Community Health and Planning (miamidade. floridahealth.gov).

-VIII.
 Chronic Diseases and Conditions

-As we see from the statistics above, Heart Disease and Cancer remain as the top two leading causes of death.
-Treatment of these diseases are a primary focus at Mount Sinai Medical Center.
-Another emerging priority is Mental Wellbeing.
-The COVID-19 Pandemic pointed a spotlight on various aspects of Behavioral Health, which the Mount Sinai Team has worked to adapt to and develop services in support this need.
+As we see from the statistics in the Data Assessment section, heart disease and cancer remain as the top two leading causes of death.
+Treatment of these diseases is the primary focus at Mount Sinai Medical Center.
+Another emerging priority is mental well-being.
+The COVID-19 pandemic pointed a spotlight on various aspects of behavioral health.
+Mount Sinai's team has worked to adapt to and develop services in support of this need.
 These topics are further discussed in the following narrative.